MichaelSp/multiserver/README.md

 # Configuration
 All configurations are located at `/etc/servers/`

-# What's not (yet) on the list
-- Mysql/PostgreSQL
-- Redis
-- Syslog
+# Project Goals
+In this order:
-- Gitlab
+- Easy & Simple
-- SSH
+- Fast
-- Samba
+- RFC-Complient

 # Task List
 - [ ] The startup process.
 Every server should register as an systemd/init/... server.